MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 A Properties element within a Drive inner element with a persistent attribute equaling false indicates the Group Policy Drive Map extension creates the drive mapping not to persist between user logons and computer reboots.
 Windows does not remember the mapped drive and does not reestablish the drive mapping on subsequent reboots.

-It’s important to understand that Windows configures drive persistency at the time it creates the mapped drive.
+Itâ€™s important to understand that Windows configures drive persistency at the time it creates the mapped drive.
 Therefore, if you want need to use the Replace action if you need to change a mapped drive persistent state.

 ***Useletter***